hackistic/important-tulip/content/pages/posts/hackistic-ive-had-enough.md

 Some of these so-called “vaccines” utilize an untested new technology that has never been used in vaccines before.
 Traditional vaccines use weakened or killed virus to stimulate an immune response.
 The Moderna and Pfizer-BioNTech vaccines do not.
 They are purported to consist of an intramuscular shot containing a suspension of lipid nanoparticles filled with messenger RNA.
 The way they generate an immune response is by fusing with cells in a vaccine recipient’s shoulder, undergoing endocytosis, releasing their mRNA cargo into those cells, and then utilizing the ribosomes in those cells to synthesize modified SARS-CoV-2 Spike proteins in-situ.

 These modified Spike proteins then migrate to the surface of the cell, where they are anchored in place by a transmembrane domain.
 The adaptive immune system detects the non-human viral protein being expressed by these cells, and then forms antibodies against that protein.
 This is purported to confer protection against the virus, by training the adaptive immune system to recognize and produce antibodies against the Spike on the actual virus.
-The J&J and AstraZeneca vaccines do something similar, but use an adenovirus vector for genetic material delivery instead of a lipid nanoparticle.
+The J\&J and AstraZeneca vaccines do something similar, but use an adenovirus vector for genetic material delivery instead of a lipid nanoparticle.
 These vaccines were produced or validated with the aid of fetal cell lines HEK-293 and PER.C6, which people with certain religious convictions may object strongly to.

 SARS-CoV-2 Spike is a highly pathogenic protein on its own.
 It is impossible to overstate the danger presented by introducing this protein into the human body.

 It is claimed by vaccine manufacturers that the vaccine remains in cells in the shoulder, and that SARS- CoV-2 Spike produced and expressed by these cells from the vaccine’s genetic material is harmless and inert, thanks to the insertion of prolines in the Spike sequence to stabilize it in the prefusion conformation, preventing the Spike from becoming active and fusing with other cells.
 However, a pharmacokinetic study from Japan showed that the lipid nanoparticles and mRNA from the Pfizer vaccine did not stay in the shoulder, and in fact bioaccumulated in many different organs, including the reproductive organs and adrenal glands, meaning that modified Spike is being expressed quite literally all over the place.
 These lipid nanoparticles may trigger anaphylaxis in an unlucky few, but far more concerning is the unregulated expression of Spike in various somatic cell lines far from the injection site and the unknown consequences of that.

 Messenger RNA is normally consumed right after it is produced in the body, being translated into a protein by a ribosome.
 COVID-19 vaccine mRNA is produced outside the body, long before a ribosome translates it.
 In the meantime, it could accumulate damage if inadequately preserved.
 When a ribosome attempts to translate a damaged strand of mRNA, it can become stalled.
 When this happens, the ribosome becomes useless for translating proteins because it now has a piece of mRNA stuck in it, like a lace card in an old punch card reader.
 The whole thing has to be cleaned up and new ribosomes synthesized to replace it.
 In cells with low ribosome turnover, like nerve cells, this can lead to reduced protein synthesis, cytopathic effects, and neuropathies.